-College Factual ranked OIT as #550 out of 1,715 colleges and universities in the country on its 2021 Best Colleges list.
-This is an improvement over the previous year, when OIT held the #555 spot on the Best Overall Colleges list.
+College Factual ranked OIT as #612 out of 2,217 colleges and universities in the country on its 2024 Best Colleges list.

 The student to faculty ratio at Oregon Institute of Technology is about average at 15 to 1.
 This ratio is often used to gauge how many students might be in an average class and how much time professors will have to spend with their students on an individual level.
 The national average for this metric is 15 to 1.

 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

 The full-time faculty percentage at Oregon Institute of Technology is 96%.
 This is higher than the national average of 47%.

 The freshmen retention rate tells us what percentage of first-year, full-time students choose to continue on to their sophomore year at a particular school.
 The rate at Oregon Institute of Technology is 68%, which is about average when compared to the national rate of 68%.